Lou Diamond: World War I

-Inter-war period
+Interwar period

 Railroading, and civilian life in general, did not suit Diamond well, and on September 23, 1921, he re-enlisted in the Marine Corps.

 Diamond itched for more action and he soon got it in Shanghai, with Company M, 3rd Battalion, 4th Marine Regiment.
 But the Sino-Japanese conflict, in Diamond's opinion, was "not much of a war," and on June 10, 1933, he returned to the United States, disembarking from the USS Henderson (AP-1) at Mare Island, California.
 By then he was a gunnery sergeant.